 We now know that there is no legal upper limit to the number of sick days employees can take.
 But how many days sick leave a year in the UK is acceptable?

 There are many ways to determine an admissible amount of absence.
-You can base it on the national average of sick days per year in the UK (4.4).
+You can base it on the average sickness rate in the UK (4.4).
 Or, you can base it on the average in your sector.
 It may be that you already record sick leave data, and therefore will be able to set your own average.

 There is a methodology which looks at the effect of absences in the workplace called The Bradford Factor.
 The Bradford factor is calculated using the Bradford Formula S2 x D = B